jamestharpe/gas-pump-xstate-tutorial/readme.md

 ### B. Dynamic Gas Station Workflow

+A "dynamic" workflow is one where the user can choose the path they take from one state to another, without violating the defined business rules.
+In the case of our gas station example, that can mean deciding to choose a grade first or to make the prepayment first.
+However, the user should not be able to pump gas unless a prepayment is made AND a grade is selected are done.

 #### 1. Get started

-Open `workflow-dynamic.ts` and you should see code that looks like this:
+Change the word `linear` to `dynamic` on line 12 of `index.ts`.
+Next, open `workflow-dynamic.ts` and you should see code that looks like this:

 ```typescript
 export const dynamic = Machine({